-The year 2014 also ushered in a fundamental change connected with the new Civil Code (Act No. 89/2012 Coll.).
+The year 2014 also ushered in a fundamental change in connection with the new Civil Code (Act No. 89/2012 Coll.).
 The old Civil Code was replaced with an entirely new set of legislation that unites all the legislation in the area of civil law into a single code.
 As soon as the new Civil Code came into effect the Commercial Code (Act No. 513/1991 Coll.), for instance, became a thing of the past.

 The year 2019 saw the nighteenth change in the post of Minister of Culture since 1989.
 The swift succession of alternating ministers in previous years was accompanied also by a large turnover in personnel occupying lower posts in the Ministry of Culture and has had the effect of disrupting continuity and strategic thinking at the MC.
 Compounding this has been the annual decrease in the amount of resources directed into the sector of culture.

 A real and current challenge for cultural strategies was ushered in with the COVID-19 crisis.
 During the crisis, new formal and informal groups began to emerge in the sphere of culture that across both the commercial and non-commercial sectors put increasing pressure on public administration through cultural advocacy and lobbying.
 Up to the crisis, the purely commercial sector of the arts had existed without any public support and depended on revenue from admission and entrance fees.
 In an unprecedented development, the MC responded to pressure by gradually communicating with individual representatives of the commercial sector of the performing arts – for example, musicals, summer theatres, music festivals, and the field’s umbrella organisations.